 Replacement Cables and TV Connection

-Recommendations: The committee recommends the Board approve the purchase of the listed cables and converters needed to replace damaged items for the Ballroom TV set up.
+Recommendations: The committee recommends the Board approve the purchase of the listed cables and converters for the Ballroom TV set up.

 See appendix for specific information.

 Audiovisual Equipment Committee

 The committee notes that there are a limited number of residents with knowledge of how to use the sound and video systems in the Grande Room and the Clubhouse.
 A committee of individuals knowledgeable about these systems should be formed to research, maintain, make recommendations for upgrades and educate a small group on use of the equipment.